-- Alcohol use has been identified as the leading risk factor for death and disability in sub-Saharan Africa, and globally for persons aged 15 19 years.
-In South Africa, in 2017 a nationally representative household survey found that 4.4% of persons in this age group could be classified as hazardous or harmful alcohol consumers or alcohol dependent (AUDIT scores ≥5), 6.1% of males and 2.7% of females.
-Direct and indirect consequences of drinking among children and adolescents in South Africa include rape, interpersonal violence, absenteeism, school failure, unwanted pregnancies, sexually transmitted infections, and HIV.
-Drinking during pregnancy can damage the unborn child, and rates of FASD in South Africa have been found to be among the highest in the world, with a recent study reporting population levels of between 21% and 27% for grade 1 learners in certain mainly rural communities of the Western Cape.The consequences of underage drinking were seen most strikingly in June 2022 when 21 teenagers, the youngest being 13 years of age, died at a tavern outside East London.[90] - The government's response to the problem of underage drinking appears to reflect a continued reliance on education and awareness programmes, despite the very weak evidence base supporting such approaches.[91] - The much-anticipated Control of Marketing of Alcoholic Beverages Bill of 2017, approved by Cabinet in September 2017, has floundered as did the 2016 Liquor Amendment Bill, which aimed to raise the drinking age, better control the sale and provision of alcohol to minors and their exposure to alcohol marketing. - The Department of Basic Education has also introduced the Basic Education Laws Amendment Bill 2022[92] which includes an amendment to the National Schools Act that will permit the Head of Department, upon application from the governing body to to permit the possession, consumption or sale of liquor at school events for fundraising purposes.
+- Alcohol use has been identified as the leading risk factor for death and disability in sub-Saharan Africa, and globally for persons aged 15 - 19 years.86 In South Africa, in 2017 a nationally representative household survey found that 4.4% of persons in this age group could be classified as hazardous or harmful alcohol consumers or alcohol dependent (AUDIT scores ≥5), 6.1% of males and 2.7% of females.87 Direct and indirect consequences of drinking among children and adolescents in South Africa include rape, interpersonal violence, absenteeism, school failure, unwanted pregnancies, sexually transmitted infections, and HIV.88 Drinking during pregnancy can damage the unborn child, and rates of FASD in South Africa have been found to be among the highest in the world, with a recent study reporting population levels of between 21% and 27% for grade 1 learners in certain mainly rural communities of the Western Cape.89The consequences of underage drinking were seen most strikingly in June 2022 when 21 teenagers, the youngest being 13 years of age, died at a tavern outside East London.^[90] - The government's response to the problem of underage drinking appears to reflect a continued reliance on education and awareness programmes, despite the very weak evidence base supporting such approaches.^[91] - The much-anticipated Control of Marketing of Alcoholic Beverages Bill of 2017, approved by Cabinet in September 2017, has floundered as did the 2016 Liquor Amendment Bill, which aimed to raise the drinking age, better control the sale and provision of alcohol to minors and their exposure to alcohol marketing. - The Department of Basic Education has also introduced the Basic Education Laws permit the Head of Department, upon application from the governing body to to permit the possession, consumption or sale of liquor at school events for fundraising purposes.